 Whatever coverage isn’t mandated by your state is considered optional, so it’s not included in your policy unless you choose to add it.
 Most car insurance companies offer vehicle damage coverages like optional collision, comprehensive, and glass coverage.
 Other optional offerings like roadside assistance, rental reimbursement, and personal belonging replacement vary by insurer.

 Yes.
 First, because you can’t legally drive in any state without showing financial responsibility.
 College students are notorious for being on tight budgets, so the most financially feasible way of satisfying state requirements is by having car insurance.

-Can College Students Stay On Their Parents’ Insurance?
+Can College Students Stay on Their Parents’ Insurance?

 Yes.
 You can stay on your parents’ policy for however long you all agree, as long as your vehicle stays at their house overnight.
 If you live at a different address, then you’ll need your own policy.
 The exception is if you’re going to school out of state.
-Most states let you stay on your parents’ policy even if your car comes with you while you live on campus, but you’ll want to double-check to be sure.
+Most states let you stay on your parents’ policy even if your car goes with you while you live on campus, but you’ll want to double-check to be sure.

 We compared 18 car insurance companies based on their coverage, discounts, services, and other offerings helpful for students.
 We also looked at affordability, J.D.
-Power ratings, and where possible, the NAIC’s National Complaint Index to determine overall value and customer satisfaction.
+Power ratings, and, where possible, the NAIC’s National Complaint Index to determine overall value and customer satisfaction.

 Our quotes used Texas’ minimum liability limits of $30,000/$60,000 for bodily injury and $25,000 for property damage, and excluded medical payment, personal injury protection, and uninsured/underinsured motorist coverages.
 We used $1,000 deductibles for collision and comprehensive coverages.
 These premiums are meant to give you an idea of what basic car insurance for college students may cost with that provider, but rates can change based on your unique situation and needs.